 So much was happening during these aforementioned times that greatly impacted the world of Rome, the Jews, and the Christians.
 Again, when Nero burned Rome in A.D.
 64, he blamed the Christians and persecuted them unmercifully.
 The first Jewish revolt against the Romans was in A.D.
 66 and lasted until A.D.
 73. Nero died in A.D.
 68. Titus destroyed Jerusalem and burned down the Temple in A.D.
 70. If this was not enough, something just as frightening was about to take place that would influence the Christian world forever.
 (2)

 Domitian (A.D.
 81-96) promoted and forced those in the empire to worship him, providing the setting for the Book of Revelation.
 Who was Domitian, and why did he fanatically promote emperor worship?
 Understanding his motives and actions requires some knowledge of his family.
 Domitian devoted the early part of his reign to consolidating his power, establishing himself as emperor, and administering the empire.
 But in the last half of his reign (A.D.
 90-96), his emphasis promoted the imperial cult of emperor worship.
 Domitian insisted on being called “the lord god” and even issued coins bearing this phrase.
 The Romans built a temple or statue and altar to the emperor in every province to unify the empire and test the loyalty of the citizens.
-Recall, Asia Minor already had a temple to the emperor in Pergamos.
+Recall Asia Minor already had a temple to the emperor in Pergamos.
 In addition, Domitian decided to build a second statue and altar for worshipping him in Ephesus, in the Roman province of Asia Minor.
 Asia Minor would now have two locations dedicated to emperor worship.
 Note the seven congregations in Revelation were located in Asia Minor.
 (2)

 Why was it so important to the Romans that the Jews and followers of Jesus bow down to the emperor?
 Why did they exile or kill those who refused?
-Again, the imperial cult of emperor worship was uniting the empire and proving the people’s loyalty.
-The Romans did not care how many gods the people had, as long as they included the emperor.
+Again, the imperial cult of emperor worship unified the empire and proved the people’s loyalty.
+The Romans did not care how many gods the people had as long as they included the emperor.
 Bowing down to the emperor was more of a political statement than a religious one.
 It was showing allegiance to Rome and the Roman system as your lord and god.
 The emperor represented the empire.
 Even though the Senate still operated in Rome, the emperor ruled the empire.
 Rome began as a republic, a government of leaders representing the people.
 But it became a totalitarian regime, a political system that was intolerant of dissent.
 That is, Rome was a dictatorship, and the emperor was the dictator.
 Bowing down to the statue of the emperor showed allegiance to Rome.
 This meant the whole Roman way of life, including its government, policies, decrees, rulings, institutions, culture, and values.
 If you wanted to live, you did not have a choice.
 You did not have freedom of worship and conscience.
 If you refused to bow down to the emperor, you were considered anti-Roman, a disloyal citizen.
 You were either exiled or killed.
 Many scholars believe this decision by Domitian caused John to be exiled to Patmos.
 (2)

 Rome did not care how many gods the people worshiped as long as the emperor was on the list.
 This requirement of emperor worship became the main source of conflict between the first-century believers and Rome.
 Because the believers would not worship the emperor, the Roman government considered them to be atheists.
 They did not ask the believers to deny their faith but simply add the emperor to their devotion.
 It was not a problem for non-believers to add the emperor to their list of gods.
 But for those who worshiped the One True God and Him alone, emperor worship was not possible.
 As believers refused to worship the emperor as a god, they would be persecuted.
 This is the background to why John received the Revelation while on the Island of Patmos, wrote it, and distributed it to the Christian believers.
 (2)

-Through this series, it will be seen that although it was the worst of times for the church, it was also the best of times.
+This series shows that although it was the worst of times for the church, it was also the best of times.